Fastway ONESTEP Double Pack

 - What the purpose of a tire chock is

 - Types of wheel chocks for RV use

 - RV wheel chocks reviews of 9 top models on the market today

 The Purpose of Wheel Chocks

 While you may reason that the parking brake on your RV is sufficient to prevent your RV from taking a little tour on its own, we’d suggest adding a set of chocks as a fail-safe.
-Park brakes can fail.

 Thankfully, he or his dog were not inside the RV.

 Wheel stabilizers could easily have prevented this accident and many more minor ones where damage is caused on inclines or hills.
 They are an accessory that you should take with you on every RV trip.
 They’re like insurance – it’s better to have them and not need them than to need and not have.

 Features to Look Out for in Wheel Chocks

 Cheaper options are often triangle-shaped or wedge-shaped.
 Sometimes they may be curved on one side to fit the tire shape better.
 This type might be affordable, but they are still great for securing your RV.
 However, there may be situations where wedge blocks aren’t the most favorable option.
 It will depend on the type of terrain you’re camping on.